-fines.
+One outstanding issue concerns whether the volume of commerce in international cartel cases should include sales made outside the United States.
+While public statements by the Antitrust Division indicate that only US sales are to be included in the volume of commerce calculation, 144 the Division has nevertheless considered foreign sales when determining fines.
 The most recent example comes from the ongoing Auto Parts investigation.
 In its plea agreement with corporate defendant Furukawa, the Antitrust Division fined the company for its participation in the Auto Parts conspiracy based on:

-- a sales of auto parts that were manufactured abroad, but sold into the United States for installation in cars made or sold in the United States; - b sales of auto parts that were actually manufactured in the United States and sold to automotive manufacturers in the United States; and - c in part, sales of fixed auto parts that were manufactured and sold abroad, but put into cars on assembly lines that were destined for the United States.
+- sales of auto parts that were manufactured abroad, but sold into the United States for installation in cars made or sold in the United States; - b sales of auto parts that were actually manufactured in the United States and sold to automotive manufacturers in the United States; and - c in part, sales of fixed auto parts that were manufactured and sold abroad, but put into cars on assembly lines that were destined for the United States.
 145

-In Auto Parts and other cases, the Division has shown a propensity to expand the volume of commerce affected by a conspiracy by looking to both direct and indirect sales made into the United States.
+In Auto Parts and other cases, the Division has shown a propensity to expand the volume of commerce affected by a conspiracy by looking at both direct and indirect sales made into the United States.

 Determining the volume of commerce in a cartel case is more art than science.
 In most cases, there is a process of negotiation between the Division and the parties.
 In general, the Division will seek the widest possible definition of volume of commerce, while the parties will seek the smallest.
-However, the Division's ambitions are tempered by at least two factors: the risk that a court might reject an overly aggressive definition, and the fact that the Division does not wish to make entering plea agreements an unattractive proposition for cartel participants.
-Cartel participants considering whether to enter a plea agreement must weigh the likely outcome of a negotiation over the volume of commerce definition.
+However, the Division's ambitions are tempered by at least two factors: the risk that a court might reject an overly aggressive definition, and the fact that the